rahriver/Noter/README.md

 - View a note (Using FZF, Preview With BAT)
 - Delete a note (Using FZF To Select)
 - Exit

+To invoke just the View Note option, you can pass the `view` argument when running the script:
+`noter view`

 ## Support
 > Give this repository a star and share it with your friends!